sfxdoluwasegun/seamfix-icao-wrapper-migration/README.md

 * Download the requirements.txt from the root of this project
 * Cd to the path of the requirements.txt
 * Run this command to install all required Python packages: ```pip install -r requirements.txt```
-* Locate the Jep.jar file in the site-packages folder under the Python dir in your working ennvironment
 * Add the icao-wrapper dependency to your pom.xml

 # Dependency (Maven)